stb-tester/stb-tester/CONTRIBUTING.md

 * If you add new run-time dependencies:

-    * The dependencies must be available in the Ubuntu and Fedora repositories for all [Ubuntu current releases] and [Fedora current releases].
-Python packages that are only available from PyPI or from PPAs aren't allowed.
+    * The dependencies should be available in the Ubuntu repositories for all [Ubuntu current releases].

-    * Add the dependencies to the Fedora package in `extra/fedora/stb-tester.spec.in`.

     * Add the dependencies to the Ubuntu package in `extra/debian/control`.
       Note that you may need to list the new dependency under "Build-Depends"